StevenMDixon/IJScript/Readme.md

 - [x] All answers must be resolved in a single lambda expression
 - [x] Math and Coercion are your best friends at the end of the day

-One of the core principles of programming is writing readable code.
-IJS throws that to the wind and asks "What if we just wrote code that no one could read?"
+`One of the core principles of programming is writing readable code.
+IJS throws that to the wind and asks "What if we just wrote code that no one could read?"`

 ## Example

-A simple caclulator function that takes three arguments
+A simple calculator function that takes three arguments:

 ```JavaScript
 c=(o,n1,n2,a)=>({'m':n1*+n2,'a':+n1+(+n2),'s':n1-+n2,'d':n1/+n2,'p':(n1**+n2)}[o[0]]||a+' operator');